Ezra Stoller: Career

 In 1961, he was the first recipient of a Gold Medal for Photography from the American Institute of Architects and he was awarded an Honorary Doctorate of Fine Arts by Pratt Institute in 1998.
 Photographs are featured in the books Modern Architecture: Photographs by Ezra Stoller and Ezra Stoller, Photographer.
 His work was published in Architectural Record, Architectural Forum, Fortune, House & Garden, and House Beautiful, amongst other magazines and his photographs appeared in many books.
 Works by Stoller are held in various collections, for example, the San Francisco Museum of Modern Art and the Whitney Museum of American Art, and photographs attributed to Stoller are held in the Conway Library at The Courtauld Institute of Art in London whose archive, of primarily architectural images, is being digitised under the wider Courtauld Connects programme.

-In the 1960s Stoller founded Esto Photographics, a commercial photography firm now run by his daughter Erica Stoller who is its director.
+In the 1960s Stoller founded Esto Photographics, a commercial photography firm that was run by his daughter Erica Stoller, until it was sold to an employee in the early 2020s.
 Stoller's son Evan Stoller is an architect and designer of a line of architecturally influenced modern furniture called Stoller Works.

 Death

 He died in Williamstown, Massachusetts, on 29 October 2004, from complications of a stroke.
-He was survived by his wife Helen, daughter Erica and two sons, Evan and Lincoln.